 Recovering from surfing

-Most common surfing injuries are related to shoulders, back, and the neck.
+Most common surfing injuries are related to the shoulders, back, and neck.
 Due to the excessive hold-down positions, a great stretching routine will keep you off any setbacks.
 The human body will adapt to the “environment” quite well, and in no time, you’re more prone to paddling-related tensions.
 Read about the tips on how to recover faster from down below:

 Anaerobic stretches after surfing

 As the muscles contract and relax simultaneously, stretching is the primary and most effective way to help to recover from the muscles.
 When stretching, the muscles literally “stretch” the fibers back to a healthy state.
-Stretching also improves muscles growth in a way that.
+Stretching also improves muscle growth in a way that.

 Best workouts and exercises for surfing

 To stay in the best physique as a committed surfer – a diverse workout plan is a must!
 Any other sporting background comes as a bonus – whether it’ll be cycling, gym, soccer, etc. Swimming, one of the most closely related sport to surfing, is one of the best workouts to improve your skills as a surfer.

 Whether you are regular on a gym or find alternative ways to train your muscles to become a better surfer – there are some specific exercises to do, to increase your performance as a surfer.